Murder of Cynthia Okogosu: Aftermath

 Cynthia's murder exposed the dark side of the internet in a way that most people could not imagine.
 Her mother advised youths to be very cautious of making friends with people that they did not know.
 She stated “The youths should be very careful, especially when they are making friends in social media.
 Like we have seen in the case of my daughter, such friends may have ulterior motives."

 The police said the incident was a wakeup call to parents to become more vigilant about what their children are involved with while surfing the web.
-Stricter regulations were proposed for the Federal Government to enforce and restrict the sale of the sedative drug Rohypnol over the counter without the doctor's prescription in Nigeria.
+Stricter regulations were proposed for the Federal Government to enforce and restrict the sale of Rohypnol over the counter in Nigeria.
 The judge's final verdict lifted the hopes of some who had lost interest in the case.
 Cynthia's story inspired a film adaptation; Murder at Prime Suites, released in 2014.